cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

 **2.0.0**
-- Migrate the code to support TILER2 3.0.0!
+- Migrate the code to support new changes of TILER2.

 **1.4.5**
 - Fix bright mines bug.
 Replace Color with Color32.